-- 255 During the research flights on 09 and 10 October, the HALO aircraft observed the WCB cloud band several times.
-The different flight legs captured different stages of the WCB, including slantwise and stratiform cloud-forming regions as well as two convective regions with Δp{2h} values ranging from -25 hPa in the stratiform regions to -400 hPa in the convective regions near the flight track (Figs. 2a and 3a).
-As the southernmost flight legs of HALO were located at around 47°N, the most intense convective regions with $\Delta p{2h} < -600$ hPa (Sect.
+During the research flights on 9 and 10 October, the HALO aircraft observed the WCB cloud band several times.
+The different flight legs captured different stages of the WCB, including slantwise and stratiform cloud-forming regions as well as two convective regions with Δp{2h} values ranging from $-25\,\mathrm{hPa}$ in the stratiform regions to $-400\,\mathrm{hPa}$ in the convective regions near the flight track (Figs. 2a and 3a).
+As the southernmost flight legs of HALO were located at around 47° N, the most intense convective regions with Δp{2h} < -600 hPa (Sect.
 3.3 and Fig. 1j) were not captured.
-The differing WCB ascent behaviour seen - 260 in Δp{2h} values is also reflected in the radar observations.
-In the following, three contrasting radar reflectivity cross-sections of the extended WCB cloud band are discussed, whereby the large-scale WCB ascent region is identified through offline trajectories from the ECMWF analyses.
+The differing WCB ascent behavior seen in Δp{2h} values is also reflected in the radar observations.
+In the following, three contrasting radar reflectivity cross sections of the extended WCB cloud band are discussed, whereby the large-scale WCB ascent region is identified through offline trajectories from the ECMWF analyses.

-The first observation of the WCB cloud band on 09 October took place from 13:00 to 14:00 UTC at around 48°N (Fig. 2a).
-At 13:00 UTC the HALO crossed the PV streamer from west to east and subsequently entered the warm sector across the warm

-265 front near the cyclone center (Fig. 2a).
+The first observation of the WCB cloud band on 9 October took place from 13:00 to 14:00 UTC at around 48° N (Fig. 2a).
+At 13:00 UTC the HALO crossed the PV streamer from west to east and subsequently entered the warm sector across the warm front near the cyclone center (Fig. 2a).
 Before turning back and traversing the PV streamer a second time from east to west, thereby crossing the front, HALO observed the WCB cloud band between 13:20 and 14:00 UTC (Fig. 2a, yellow line).
-For the second observation of the WCB cloud band on 09 October, HALO traversed the large-scale cloud band from west to east at 16:00 UTC north of 50°N (Fig. 2a, violet line).
+For the second observation of the WCB cloud band on 9 October, HALO traversed the large-scale cloud band from west to east at 16:00 UTC north of 50° N (Fig. 2a, violet line).

 Stratiform cloud band related to slantwise WCB ascent.
-The observation of the WCB cloud band in the northern part of the WCB outflow at 16:00 UTC emphasizes its predominantly stratiform character (Fig. 2b), which coincides with a region of comparatively slowly ascending WCB trajectories with Δp{2h} in the range from -25 to -50 hPa (Figs. 2a, violet line and 2b, grey shading).
+The observation of the WCB cloud band in the northern part of the WCB outflow at 16:00 UTC emphasizes its predominantly stratiform character (Fig. 2b), which coincides with a region of comparatively slowly ascending WCB trajectories with Δp{2h} in the range from -25 to -50 hPa (Fig. 2a, violet line and b, grey shading).
 The large-scale cloud band, extending to about 9 km height, is characterized by a relatively homogeneous radar reflectivity, a closed upper-level cloud top and a well-defined bright band at 2 km height.
-This extended cloud band is associated with WCB ascent in the mid- to upper troposphere between 4 km and 9 km height.
-The mostly stratiform character of this cloud band is confirmed by the IFS dataset, which produces hardly any convective precipitation along the flight track (Fig. 2b, bottom radar reflectivity Z in this region is very heterogeneous with spatially confined narrow convective plumes that extend from the panel), but moderate large-scale precipitation of up to 2.5 mm h^{-1} (not shown).
-Convective plumes associated with WCB ascent.
-The WCB cloud band further south at 48°N near the cyclone center (Fig. 2c) differs substantially from the stratiform cloud structure observed in the northern part of the WCB cloud band (Fig. 2b).
-The
+This extended cloud band is associated with WCB ascent in the mid-troposphere to upper troposphere between 4 and 9 km height.
+The mostly stratiform character of this cloud band is confirmed by the IFS dataset, which produces hardly any convective precipitation along the flight track (Fig. 2b, bottom panel), but moderate large-scale precipitation of up to $2.5 \,\mathrm{mm}\,\mathrm{h}^{-1}$ (not shown).